hunainhyder/soccer-tournament-dashboard/README.md

 # Soccer Tournament Dashboard
 I am making this project for my hiring process

-# Goal to Achieve
+## Goal to Achieve
-Problem statement is:
+### Problem statement is:
 > Assume that soccer knockout league is being played.
-Now it should have information about the teams, team players and the grounds the match is being played at.

-> Now the scheduling of matches between the teams in their respective grounds has to be visualized.
+Now it should have information about the teams, team players and the grounds the match is being played at.<br/> Now the scheduling of matches between the teams in their respective grounds has to be visualized.

-Goals:
+### Goals:

 - Make a Dashboard containing:
     - individual players' performance (including their stats)